d-j-l/ChatRoom/README.md

 # phase1
 3813ICT Software Frameworks - Assignment 1 - server and front end for a chat system.

-## server
+### server
 contains files required for communcation between client and server including web sockets. install dependencies with "npm install" and start server with "node server.js".

-## client
+### client
 contains files required for displaying web app. install dependencies with "npm install" and start client app with "ng serve".

 # server side data structure

-### users, var users – stored as objects with properties written in name: value pairs separated by commas held within an array literal.
+### users, var users
+Stored as objects with properties written in name: value pairs separated by commas held within an array literal.
 Properties include id, name, email, password and role.

-### groups, var groups – stored as objects with properties written in name: value pairs separated by commas held within an array literal.
+### groups, var groups
+Stored as objects with properties written in name: value pairs separated by commas held within an array literal.
 Properties include id, name and users.
 The users property stores each user as an object written in name: value pairs separated by commas held within an array literal.
 Properties of each user object include id, name, email, password and role.

-### channels , var channels– stored as objects written in name: value pairs separated by commas held within an array literal.
+### channels , var channels
+Stored as objects written in name: value pairs separated by commas held within an array literal.
 Properties include id, groupId, name, users and messages.
 The users property stores each user as objects written in name: value pairs separated by commas held within an array literal.
 Properties of each user object include id, name, email, password and role.
 The messages property stores messages in an empty array literal.